odoo/documentation/content/developer/reference/backend/orm.rst

     Please make sure your queries are sanitized when using user input and prefer using ORM utilities if you don't really need to use SQL queries.

+The recommended way to build SQL queries is to use the wrapper object

+.. autoclass:: odoo.tools.SQL

+    .. automethod:: SQL.join
+    .. automethod:: SQL.identifier

 One important thing to know about models is that they don't necessarily perform database updates right away.
 Indeed, for performance reasons, the framework delays the recomputation of fields after modifying records.
 And some database